MicrosoftDocs/powerquery-docs/powerquery-docs/pivot-columns.md

 - Sum
 - Average

-## About the don't aggregate option
+## Pivoting columns that can't be aggregated
 The pivot columns operation acts in much the same way as the operation that you see in a pivot table operation in Excel.
 However, Power Query has an option called **Don't aggregate**, which is particularly important for certain scenarios.

 ### Pivot a column with no aggregation